-If there is one thing that separates DSP from Google Ads is the vendor-neutral real-time bidding (RTB).
-RTB is a kind of bidding that happens in real-time.
-All you have to do is to specify your ad’s target audience, and the cost you are willing to spend.
+If there is, one thing that separates DSP from Google Ads is vendor-neutral real-time bidding (RTB).
+RTB is a kind of bidding that happens in real time.
+You have to specify your ad’s target audience and the cost you are willing to spend.

-Both DSP and Google Ads are both campaign management tools.
+Both DSP and Google Ads are campaign management tools.
 The only difference between the two is the campaign types and traffic sources.
 Google Ads is only getting inventory directly from Google.
 On the other hand, DSP receives its traffic from sources such as AOL, Pubmatic, Mopub, AppNexus, etc. It can even get straight from Google if it is also a traffic source of DSP.

 In the mid-2000s, Google introduced Google AdWords, which is now known as Google Ads.
 Its rise paved the way for display and banner advertising within its realm.

 But the demand for more specific targeting grew in our generation.
 Thus, it led programmatic advertising companies to spearhead breakthroughs like the demand-side platforms.
 Now, advertisers have the power to filter target markets based on job titles, companies, industries, and even individual searches.

-For the most part, people have considered Google Ads as the easiest way to have your products and services out in the market with a wider reach and a budget based on one’s capacity.
+For the most part, people have considered Google Ads the easiest way to have your products and services out in the market with a broader reach and a budget based on one’s capacity.

 The integration of Google Ads and DSP can be better measured by investing in technology capable of determining companies visiting your site.
 This is known as reverse IP tracking.

 This helps advertisers determine who clicks the Google Ads that can be targeted using banners derived from DSP platforms.